 - 10ft barn door track kit (listing has other sizes)

 - 10-inch black steel door handle.
-The ones we used and the ones I wish we had purchased.

 - Paint.
 HGTV for Sherwin Williams Amalfi